Portway park and ride: History

 The site opened in April 2002 with 300 car parking spaces as part of the Bristol park & ride network.
 There had been considerable opposition from local residents.
 The site was expanded in 2008 to provide 830 car parking spaces, to coincide with the opening of the Cabot Circus shopping mall in Broadmead.

 Services were operated by First West of England until CT Plus took over in April 2012.
 First resumed operating the services in September 2016.
 In March 2023, First Bus handed the route over to Stagecoach West, who rebranded the service as route 9, which now runs beyond the city centre to Brislington Park and Ride.

 Buses

-The site opens at 6:00 am with the first bus leaving at 6:15 am Monday to Saturday.
-On Sunday, the site opens at 9:00 am with the first bus leaving at 9:30 am.
-The last bus leaves Bristol city centre at 8:57 pm Monday to Saturday and 6:19 pm on Sunday.
-The site closes at 9:30 pm.
+The site opens at 4:30 am with the first bus leaving by 6:10 am Monday to Saturday.
+On Sunday, the site opens at 8:30 am with the first bus leaving at 9:30 am.
+The last bus leaves Bristol city centre at 11:09 pm Monday to Saturday and 6:16 pm on Sunday.
+The site closes at midnight Monday to Saturday and 9:30 pm on Sundays.

 The service operates a 12-minute frequency during peak times Monday to Friday, with a 15-minute frequency throughout the day.
 It also runs up to every 15 minutes on Saturdays, Sundays, and bank holidays.

 The site also serves Ashton Gate stadium during Bristol Rugby and Bristol City home fixtures.
 The AG1 service operates for both 3:00 pm and 7:45 pm fixtures of both clubs.